 Different types of telepresence endpoints may connect to an MCU.

-telepresence endpoints send media streams according to the results of capability negotiation.
+Telepresence endpoints send media streams according to the results of capability negotiation.

 The MCU completes the adaptations for media streams, for example: adaptation for single channel and multi-channel audio streams, retransmission for multiple video streams and adaptation for conference control.